-COMPWT = WTSSNR (Note that cases from 2004-2018 use the weight WTSSNR instead of the weight WTSSALL used for those cases in previous SDA versions of the GSS.
+(Note that cases from 2004-2018 use the weight WTSSNR instead of the weight WTSSALL used for those cases in previous SDA versions of the GSS.
 This change was done in order to be consistent with the new 2021 weight (WTSSNRPS), which also adjusted for differential non-response.
 The correlation between WTSSALL and WTSSNR for the years 2004-2018 is .96.
 Therefore, this slight change in weight variables should have a negligible effect on any previous analysis results.)

-New Weight Variables for the 2021 GSS - Beginning in 2021, the GSS includes new weights that adjust for the number of adults in selected households and for differential non-response between Census Divisions.
+New Weight Variables for the 2021 GSS (and earlier)

+- Beginning in Release 1 for 2021, the GSS includes new weights that adjust for the number of adults in selected households and for differential non-response between Census Divisions.
 The new weights are also post-stratified to match the distributions of several Census variables, using a procedure called "raking".
-(See the full GSS codebook for details.) - There are two such weights WTSSPS and WTSSNRPS.
-Because the post-stratification included the nine Census Divisions (also used for the differential non-response adjustment), these two weight variables ended up being exactly the same.
-Consequently, we could have used either of the two weights.
-We used WTSSNRPS because the name includes the characters 'NR', to make explicit that the weight includes a non-response adjustment.
-For cases from 2021:
+(See the NORC GSS codebook for details.
+That codebook can be accessed from the title page of the SDA online codebook.) - There are two such weights WTSSPS and WTSSNRPS.
+Because the post-stratification included the nine Census Divisions (also used for the differential non-response adjustment), these two weight variables ended up being exactly the same in Release 3.
+Consequently, we could have used either of the two weights for constructing COMPWT for 2021.
+We used WTSSNRPS because the name includes the characters 'NR', to make explicit that the weight includes a non-response adjustment. - As of Release 3, NORC extended these new weights back a few years.
+WTSSPS was extended back to include all the years since 2000.
+WTSSNRPS was extended back to include all the years since 2004.
+However COMPWT was not changed for years prior to 2021, so that results for those years in Release 3b would remain the same as in Release 1 on the SDA site.

+The following COMPUTE command was used to generate COMPWT:

+'''

+if (year eq 1982) $wt = wtssall oversamp formwt

+else if (year eq 1987) $wt = wtssall oversamp

+else if (year le 1977) $wt = wtssall

+else if (year le 1985) $wt = wtssall formwt

+else if (year le 2002) $wt = wtssall

+else if (year le 2018) $wt = wtssnr

+else if (year ge 2021) $wt = wtssnrps

+endif

+compwt = $wt 68846 / 68884.819

+'''

-COMPWT = WTSSNRPS The following COMPUTE command was used to generate COMPWT: If (year le 2002) \$wt = wtssall oversamp formwt else if (year le 2018) \$wt = wtssnr else if (year eq 2021) \$wt = wtssnrps endif compwt = \$wt 68846 / 68884.819 (The factor at the end was a small adjustment to make the total number of weighted cases equal to the number of unweighted cases.)
-(11/11/2021)
+(The factor at the end was a small adjustment to make the total number of weighted cases equal to the number of unweighted cases.)